tigpy/_Portfolio_/README.md

 # _Portfolio_
 "A collection of my projects showcasing skills in backend development, AI, cybersecurity, and blockchain technologies."
-Here’s a **clean and professional GitHub profile description** for you:

 # Aryan Singh • Portfolio